flenniken/statictea/docs/md/comparelines.md

 # linesSideBySide

-Show the two sets of lines side by side (above and below).
+Show the two sets of lines side by side.
+For each pair of lines one is above and one is below.

 ~~~nim